Maternity leave

 When can I start my maternity leave?

 Any date after the 11th week before your expected week of childbirth (EWC).
 The latest date you can start would normally be the date stipulated on your MATB1.
 Maternity leave must be taken in full, 7-day weeks.
-Please refer to the Maternity Calculator (please note: VPN is required for access to the Calculator).
+Please refer to the Maternity Planner (please note: VPN is required for access to the Planner).

 If you are off work as a result of a pregnancy related illness in the 4 weeks prior to your EWC, then your maternity leave will commence on the first day of your absence.